TronNguyen0704/android/README.md

 # Android Developer
 Create by Nguyen Van Tron on 05/16/18

-AppName: MusicLyric
+AppName: MP3Dev

-Description: Show the music lyric
+Description:
 - Get data from server

+- Show record chart and highlights

 - Show Playlist and lyric of all song